#463) Down Argentine Way (1940)

 - Irving Cummings, Don Ameche, and Carmen Miranda would all reunite for 1941’s “That Night in Rio”, along with Alice Faye, who apparently was feeling better.
 “Rio” is also notable for giving Miranda her trademark fruit hat.

 - “Down Argentine Way” and “That Night in Rio” are just two of the countless “Good Neighbor” films Hollywood studios were making throughout the ’40s.
 You are probably most familiar with one of Disney’s offerings: “The Three Caballeros”.

-- While “Down Argentine Way” established Carmen Miranda as a movie musical star, it’s her other NFR entry “The Gang’s All Here” that gave her the fruit hat and took her image to the next level.
-Weirdly enough, both “The Gang’s All Here” and “Down Argentine Way” were added to the NFR in 2014, making Carmen Miranda one of the few performers to be inducted twice in the same year.
+- Weirdly enough, another Carmen Miranda musical – 1943’s “The Gang’s All Here” – was also added to the NFR in 2014, making Miranda one of the few performers to be inducted twice in the same year.